yosh-401-advanced-javascript/seattle-javascript-401d31/reference/submission-instructions/labs.md

 ### Deployment

  * For daily labs, using Codesandbox.io is sufficient for deployment
+   * Note that you may have multiple tasks and sandboxes to be completed for a single "lab"
  * Your block projects (applications) must be deployed at AWS Cloudfront or Netlify
  * Use an automated deployment, connecting your repository to AWS through cloud formation